Transient Performance of Tube-based Robust Economic Model Predictive Control

 The paper is structured as follows.
 In \cref{sec:problem_setup}, the problem setup and the assumptions used later on are described.
-In \cref{sec:preliminary_results}, preliminary results based on the so-called turnpike property are specified, which are later used to estimate the non-averaged performance. \cref{sec:mpc_with_tc} and \cref{sec:mpc_without_tc} provide the non-averaged and transient performance results for the case with terminal conditions and for the case without terminal conditions, respectively. \cref{sec:conclusion} briefly summarizes the results.
+In \cref{sec:preliminary_results}, preliminary results based on the so-called turnpike property are specified, which are later used to estimate the non-averaged performance. \cref{sec:mpc_with_tc} and \cref{sec:mpc_without_tc} provide the non-averaged and transient performance results for the case with terminal conditions and for the case without terminal conditions, respectively.
+In \cref{sec:numerical_example} a numerical example is presented. \cref{sec:conclusion} briefly summarizes the results.

 {\emph{Notation:} We denote the set of continuous, strictly increasing functions $\alpha : \R_{\geq0}\to\R_{\geq0}$ with $\alpha(0) = 0$ by $\mathcal{K}$ and the set of continuous, strictly decreasing functions $\delta : \R_{\geq0}\to\R_{\geq0}$ with $\delta(t)\to 0$ as $t\to \infty$ by $\mathcal{L}$.
 Moreover, the subset of unbounded functions in $\mathcal{K}$ is denoted by $\mathcal{K}_\infty$ and the set of functions $\beta:\R_{\geq0}\times\R_{\geq0}\to\R_{\geq0}$ with $\beta(\cdot,t)\in\mathcal{K}$ and $\beta(x,\cdot)\in\mathcal{L}$ for all fixed $x,t\geq 0$ by $\mathcal{KL}$.
 The Minkowski set addition for sets $A, B \subseteq \R^n$ is denoted by $A\oplus B \coloneqq \setB{x+y\in\R^n}{x\in A,y\in B}$.
 An $\epsilon$-ball around $x'\in\R^n$ is denoted by $B_\epsilon(x')\coloneqq \setB{x\in\R^n}{\norm{x-x'}\leq \epsilon}$.
 We denote the cardinality of a set $Q$, i.e., the number of elements in this set, by $\# Q$.}